BrianJomo/Burger-palace-project/README.md

 ## Technology Used
 * HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages.
+* CSS - which was also used to style the pages.

 ## Reference
 * Materialize CSS